-She is your neighbor, your child’s teacher, the person in line at the grocery store or the one who is in a rush for the lift every day.
-The regular everyday woman who is juggling multiple roles from a caregiver to home financial officer, to chauffer, to a friend, mentor and boss or employee, achieves balance in her life in inspiring ways.
+She is your neighbour, your child’s teacher, the person in line at the grocery store or the one who is in a rush for the lift every day.
+The everyday woman who is juggling multiple roles from a caregiver to home financial officer, to chauffeur, to a friend, mentor, boss and employee, to achieve balance in her life.

-As we celebrate the EveryWoman the International Women’s Day, we take a peek at what a few of them do every day to be themselves and how they shape generations.
+As we celebrate the EveryWoman this International Women’s Day, we take a peek at what a few of them do every day to be themselves and how they shape generations.

 Katerina Folkman makes it look easy as she holds the fort as Head of Analytics at a large NBFC, maintains an active parenting blog and is a full-time parent to 3.5-year-old.